Michiana Working Group for Earth Restoration

 Giver of Life Declaration G.O.L.D.

-Giver of Life | Light | Essence | Energy | Consiousness | Matter | Frequency | Crystalline Time | Golden Age | Do No Harm Unless | LuV Live Under Voltage
+Giver of Life | Light | Essence | Energy | Consiousness | Matter | Frequency | Crystalline Time | Golden Age | Do No Harm Unless | LuV Live Under Voltage | Currency of Gold

 Direct Currency Budgetary Process and Flow | illustration only not official (a guess)